aesuf/DSP-FPGA-Workshop/README.md

 # DSP-on-FPGA Workshop

-This directory holds all the necessary information for the DSP on FPGA Workshop, which uses a DSP on an FPGA to implement an audio equalizer.
+This directory holds all the necessary information for the DSP-on-FPGA Workshop, which uses a DSP on an FPGA to implement an audio equalizer.

 ## Motivation